-Starting a low carb diet means you’ll be making different choices at the grocery store.
+Starting a low carb diet means different choices at the grocery store.
 Those middle aisles can be a savage place.
+Don’t panic.

-Get organized before you shop with this printable low carb grocery list.
-It’s incredibly simple: choose any item on the low carb foods list and you’re safe.
+Get organized before you shop with your low carb grocery list.
+It’s incredibly simple: choose any item on the list and you’re safe.

 Low Carb Grocery Foods

 Any type or cut of meat is fine.
 For the best health, choose grass-fed or organic meats, avoiding antibiotic, pesticide and grain residues.